Grace Jung

-Grace Jung (정현주, born February 20, 1987) is a Korean American stand-up comedian, actor, writer, and filmmaker.
+Grace Jung (정현주) is a Korean American stand-up comedian, actor, writer, scholar and filmmaker.
 She is the author of the non-fiction book K-Drama School: A Pop Culture Inquiry into Why We Love Korean Television published by Running Press and Hachette Book Group.
 The book is an extension of her podcast K-Drama School.

 She is also the author of the novel Deli Ideology, about a college graduate working in a delicatessen during the recession.
 Jung translated literature by Korean authors Yi Chong-jun, Yi Sang and Kim Tong-in.

 Biography

 Jung was born in Busan, South Korea, and immigrated to Brooklyn, New York in 1992.
 She earned her B.A. in English Literature at Pace University.
 She has a PhD in Cinema and Media Studies from UCLA.
 She is a former Fulbright Scholar.